Eye Surgeons Associates Easing Appointment Restrictions

-- Please bring a mask, scarf, or handkerchief to wear that covers your nose and mouth.
-Everyone in the building is required to wear a “mask”.
-The face covering is to be worn at all times.
+- Please bring a mask to wear that covers your mouth and nose.
+Everyone in the clinics is required to wear a mask at all times.

 - To minimize time and paperwork in the clinic, please create an account in our patient portal and complete your patient registration and health information prior to your visit.

 - We encourage you to wash your hands for 20 seconds before and after your visit.

 - If you need personal assistance, please limit that to one additional person.
 Other visitors will not be admitted at this time.

 - If you are not feeling well, please reschedule your appointment, or if you need to be seen, consider a telemedicine visit.

 - Make an appointment with Optical if you’d like to order glasses, or use our new Virtual Frames Gallery to “try-on” and order glasses.

 - During your eye exam, your doctor may ask you to wait to speak until after the physical exam is complete.
 Then they will talk with you and answer questions when they can maintain a safe social distance for you both.